Place

 Water is available seasonally (May through October) along the trail at Mile-and-a-Half Resthouse and Three-Mile Resthouse, as well as year-round at Havasupai Gardens.

 However, water availability is subject to weather conditions and may be interrupted by pipeline breaks.
-Check at the Visitor Center or Backcountry Information Center for water status on the trail.
+Before you hike, check at the Visitor Center or Backcountry Information Center for water status on the trail - or visit the Key Hiking Messages webpage - or scen the QR code at the trailhead.

 Even though the Bright Angel Trail has water stations along the trail, carrying your own water is still necessary.
 Water from natural sources such as creeks and springs should be purified.
 When hiking in a group, each person should be carrying water.